harveybc/feature-extractor/README.md

 ## Examples of usage

-The following examples show both the class method and command line uses for one module, for examples of other plugins, please see the specific module´s documentation.
+The following examples show both the class method and command line uses for the trainer module, for examples of other plugins, please see the specific module´s documentation.

 ### Example: Usage via CLI to list installed plugins